The La Leche League Code of Conduct

 La Leche League (LLL) is a worldwide organization with local entities in many countries around the globe.
-La Leche League International (LLLI) is the U.S. based not-for-profit organization with the responsibility to protect the worldwide organization’s brand, accredit Leaders, maintain cohesion and communication among the various DCEs that comprise LLL, and maintain a visible global presence for LLL.
+La Leche League International (LLLI) is the U.S. based not-for-profit organization with the responsibility to protect the worldwide organization’s brand, accredit Leaders, maintain cohesion and communication among the various Direct Connect Entities (DCEs) that comprise LLL, and maintain a visible global presence for LLL.

 Purpose of the Code of Conduct

 This Code of Conduct applies to all LLL Leaders, the LLLI Board of Directors, Board committee and global forum members, to LLLI volunteers, and to all LLLI staff.
 It applies to all LLL Leaders’ activity and to the work of LLL social media administrators or moderators, whether in-person, written, or electronic, including activity on both internal and external social media spaces whenever Leaders identify themselves as Leaders.
-(See Social Media policy for LLL Leaders and Social Media – LLLI Board Member Participation in LLL Leader Social Media Spaces.)
+See Social Media policy for LLL Leaders and Social Media–LLLI Board Member participation.

-Upon accreditation, an LLL Leader signs the LLL Leader “Statement of Commitment” (“SoC”).
-When Leaders annually renew their commitment, they agree to represent LLL in accordance with the LLL Policies and Standing Rules (PSR), which includes this Code of Conduct.
+Upon accreditation, and when annually renewing their commitment to LLL, Leaders sign the LLL Leader “Statement of Commitment” (“SoC”) agreeing to represent LLL in accordance with the most recently published version of the La Leche League Policies and Standing Rules (PSR) as posted on the LLLI website, which includes this Code of Conduct.
 The commitment to ethical behavior is inherent in the PSR and fundamental to being part of La Leche League.

-The La Leche League International Executive Director and all other paid contract or staff members are also expected to adhere to the sections of this Code of Conduct that pertain to their work with LLLI and LLL.
+The LLLI ED and all other paid contractors or staff members are also expected to adhere to the sections of this Code of Conduct that pertain to their work with LLLI and LLL.

 LLL entities may modify the LLL Code of Conduct to include necessary additional requirements relating to local codes and laws.
 However, LLL entities’ own policies cannot contradict or be less ethically rigorous than the LLL Code of Conduct appearing in the PSR.

-Allegations that an LLLI volunteer or an LLLI Executive Director has failed to uphold this Code of Conduct are addressed through the LLLI Conflict Resolution Process.
+Allegations that an LLLI volunteer or the ED has failed to uphold this Code of Conduct are addressed through the LLLI Conflict Resolution Process.

-Allegations that an LLLI staff member has violated this Code of Conduct are addressed to the LLLI Executive Director using the Complaint form.
+Allegations that an LLLI staff member has violated this Code of Conduct are addressed to the ED using the Complaint Form.

 The La Leche League Code of Conduct